+The pump shaft is fitted directly on to the motor shaft via a tolerance ring drive.
 The pump shaft or sleeve can be removed from the motor for maintenance or replacement.

 3.3.4 Bearing housing and lubrication

 The pump uses the driver's bearings to give primary support and positioning to the input shaft.
 See the driver's instruction book for lubrication details.